KasparEtter/ef1p/pages/email/email.md

 while still thanking them for the introduction in the reply.
 This use case could also be addressed with a `Do-Not-Reply-To` field, which lists all addresses that should be skipped in a reply.
-Such a header would also solve the [no-reply problem](#no-reply).
+Such a header field would also solve the [no-reply problem](#no-reply).
-However, it's almost impossible to bring [innovation](#innovation) to email because first implementations and then users would have to adopt the change.
+However, it's almost impossible to bring [innovation](#innovation) to email because first implementations and then users would have to adopt such a change.

 </details>